Home > About >

 Can families or individuals fund a scholarship?

 Yes.
 Permanently endowed and annual named scholarships are available to memorialize or honor a loved one.
 The minimum donation to establish a one-time scholarship is $5,000.
-A minimum contribution of $100,000 is required to permanently endow a scholarship.
+A minimum contribution of $100,000 is required to permanently endow a scholarship, which will be awarded every year in perpetuity.

 How do I know my donation will be used for its intended purpose?

+100% of donations to scholarships fund mission-centric scholarships – nothing else.
 The Scholarship Foundation is proud to have been named as “Best in America” by Independent Charities of America for demonstrating the highest standards of public accountability, program effectiveness and cost effectiveness.”
+We've also been recognized with a "20 out of 20" from the Better Business Bureau.

 Do corporations have the opportunity to establish a scholarship?

 Yes.
-Several corporations have established scholarships in their names.
+Several corporations have established scholarships in their names or in honor of an executive or employee.
 Endowed funds are maintained according to the Scholarship Foundation’s board-approved endowment management and spending policy.

 How is the Scholarship Foundation honoring those currently serving in Iraq and Afghanistan?

-The Scholarship Foundation’s Heroes Tribute program provides up to $30,000 over four years to every child of a Marine, or Navy Corpsman serving with the Marines, whose parent has been killed in combat since September 11, 2001.
+The Scholarship Foundation’s Heroes Tribute Scholarship Program for Children of the Fallen provides up to $30,000 over four years to every child of a Marine, or Navy Corpsman serving with the Marines, whose parent has been killed in combat since September 11, 2001.
+The Scholarship Foundation has recognized the critical need to help our Nation's young Marine Families, no matter the ages of their children.
+Our fundraising model, allows us to plan for their accounts for these childrens' families and futures.

 What is the connection between the Scholarship Foundation and the Post-9/11 GI Bill?